010101-sans/namida_sync/README.md

   - If you know your device's architecture, you can download a specific APK from the [Releases page](https://github.com/010101-sans/namida_sync/releases).

 - **Windows :**
-  - [Download the Windows ZIP file](https://github.com/010101-sans/namida_sync/releases/download/v1.0.0/NamidaSync-Windows-v1.0.0.zip), extract it to a folder of your choice, and then run `namida_sync.exe` inside the extracted folder.
+  - [Download Windows EXE installer](https://github.com/010101-sans/namida_sync/releases/download/v1.2.0/NamidaSync-v1.0.2-Installer.exe), run it and follow on-screen instruction.

 #### **⭐️ Star this repo if you liked Namida Sync**